-I have taught at the University of Nottingham for much of my career, In addition to my full-time work in the Department of History, I am:
+I have taught at the University of Nottingham for much of my career.
+In addition to my work in the Department of History, I am:

 - Chair of the Thoroton Society, the local history and archeology society for Nottinghamshire.